Kingsley-Yoimiya/EcoEye/README-en.md

 ### Environment Preparation

-Please complete Flutter configuration on the [official website](https://flutter.dev/) first.
+Please complete Flutter configuration according to the [official website](https://flutter.dev/) first.

 It is recommended to use Python version 3.10.